KamaZz/laratrust/docs/docs/5.0/upgrade.md

     4.6.
 Set the `teams_strict_check` value to `true` **only** if you are using teams.

-5. Inside your `Role`, `Permission` and `Team` models update the `use` statement from:
+5. Inside your `Group`, `Permission` and `Team` models update the `use` statement from:

-    - `use Laratrust\LaratrustRole` to `use Laratrust\Models\LaratrustRole`;
+    - `use Laratrust\LaratrustGroup` to `use Laratrust\Models\LaratrustGroup`;
     - `use Laratrust\LaratrustPermission` to `use Laratrust\Models\LaratrustPermission`;
     - `use Laratrust\LaratrustTeam` to `use Laratrust\Models\LaratrustTeam`;

-6. If you use the ability method and you pass it comma separated roles or permissions, change them to a pipe separated string:
+6. If you use the ability method and you pass it comma separated groups or permissions, change them to a pipe separated string:

 ```php
  // From